acheewakarn/alexa-modular-adapter/docs/Sprint_Plan_5.md

 ## Task

-- As a user, I want to be able to raise my motorized desk using voice commands such as “raise by 2”, so I can adjust the desk to an optimal level.
+- **User Story 1**: As a user, I want to be able to raise my motorized desk using voice commands such as “raise by 2”, so I can adjust the desk to an optimal level.
   - Connect microcontroller on the motorized desk to the RPI, and use the RPI to move the desk down.
   - Figure out a way to best lower the desk without precise measurements like inches.
   - Build homekit device called “table” and use homekit skill “range” to decrease the height of the table.
   - Combine homekit skill and device to hardware part of the RPI connected to the motorized table.
-- As a user, I want to be able to lower my motorized desk using voice commands such as “lower by 2”, so I can adjust the desk to an optimal level.
+- **User Story 2**: As a user, I want to be able to lower my motorized desk using voice commands such as “lower by 2”, so I can adjust the desk to an optimal level.
   - Take homekit device and range skill, then tweak range skill to work for also raising the height of the table.
   - Take work from userstory 3, task 1 and do it for raising the height of the desk.
-- As a user, I want to be able to easily setup my RPI to know which device it is using some kind of system, without the user doing that much.
+- **User Story 3**: As a user, I want to be able to easily setup my RPI to know which device it is using some kind of system, without the user doing that much.
   - Figure out a way for the device to identify itself the RPI, so the RPI knows what leads to use for each endpoint.
-- As a user, I want to set my desk to a specific preset height by saying “raise/lower my desk to mode x” to Alexa, so I can use the memory feature.
+- **User Story 4**As a user, I want to set my desk to a specific preset height by saying “raise/lower my desk to mode x” to Alexa, so I can use the memory feature.
   - Connect the parts of the microcontroller that control the height levels of the desk to the RPI.
   - Setup ability for the RPI to change different height levels on the desk.
   - Implement home kit device table with mode skill to be able to change different height preferences.
   - Merge the hardware work on the desk with the AVS home kit skill.
-- As a developer, I want to able to easily add devices to AVS HomeKit endpoints in a very clear way without having to hardcode any of the endpoints.
+- **User Story 5**:As a developer, I want to able to easily add devices to AVS HomeKit endpoints in a very clear way without having to hardcode any of the endpoints.
   - Build range handler, so it knows the id of the device that it is being called on.
   - Build mode handler, so it knows the id of the device that it is being called on.
   - Build toggle handler, so it knows the id of the device that it is being called on.

 ## Initial Task Assignment

-**Anon Cheewakarn:** user story 3, initial task 1
+**Anon Cheewakarn:** user story 3, initial task 1 & user story 5

 **Chris Gunter:** user story 3, initial task 1